EbEmad/DE_ZOOMCAMP_PROJECT/README.md

 * Automates Kafka task to fetch and insert data in POstgreSQL database.
 #### 3. Data Storage and Processing
 * PostgreSQL acts as the intermediate storage layer.
-* Google BigQuery is used for scalable data analytics.
+* AWS S3 is used for scalable data analytics.
 #### 4. Real-Time Streaming with Kafka
 * Uses Kafka topics to stream data from PostgreSQL to BigQuery.
 * Data ingested from Python Dataframe and PostgreSQL as consumer.